-Wipe up any spills right away and make sure that you reseal your marble worktops regularly.
+Wipe up any spills right away and make sure that you re-seal your marble worktops regularly.
 Always use mild dish detergent when cleaning as well as a soft cloth.
-Do not use abrasive or harsh chemicles.
+Do not use abrasive or harsh chemicals.
 To remove stains, you can make a paste consisting of hydrogen peroxide and baking soda.
 Apply to the area and allow to dry before you wipe it away.
 You may need to repeat this for deeper stains.
 If your marble becomes etched, it might need to be polished and resealed to remove this type of damage.

-You do not need to seal these surfaces because they are made from a mixture of quartz and resin.
+You do not need to seal these quartz countertop surfaces because they are made from a mixture of quartz and resin.
 Clean regularly using a glass cleaner or other household cleaner.
 Just be sure not to use anything abrasive or particularly harsh.
 Stains are usually not a problem but you should always protect these surfaces regardless.
 Something like a permanent marker can ruin your worktops.

 As you can see, each type of stone has its own strengths and weaknesses.
 By understanding and keeping them in mind, you will be able to best maintain these surfaces so that you can keep them looking beautiful for many years.